How To Ski Moguls (Bumps) This Winter

 But for those willing to persevere and figure it out, I can't think of a more rewarding set of skills to have in your locker.

-Developing the balance, athleticism and versatility to ski moguls will improve your skiing in the powder, trees, steeps, racing, challenging snow conditions and will give you the confidence to ski new and challenging places.
+Developing the balance, athleticism and versatility to ski moguls will improve your skiing on piste, in the powder, trees, steeps, racing, and other challenging snow conditions.
+Honing your skills in bumpy terrain will give you the confidence to ski new and challenging places!

 What are moguls?